graphicscorelab/graphicscorelab.github.io/README.md

 A musical *score* is the written, printed form of a musical composition.
 We can think of a score as a prompt, or a set of instructions for playing music.
 Instead of traditional music notation of notes 𝄞♫ and chords, *graphic* scores indicate musical ideas with visual elements such as lines, shapes, dots, images, etc. ▁▂▃▄▅▆▇█▐▕ ▔▀ ░▒▓▗▖▝▘▙▟ ▛▜ ▚▞ ░▒▓█▓▒░

+Have you ever looked at a beaded tapestry and wondered what it would sound like if it was interpreted as a set of instructions for playing music?
+Of course you have!
+Graphic Score Laboratory takes the above definition of graphic scores as a starting point for a broad and inclusive understanding of what a graphic score could be.
+In this space, we consider visual media as scores even if they were not intended as scores originally.

 ### `"i still don't know what a graphic score is... can i still attend?"`

 Yes!
 We will not throw you into the deep-end (unless you are an octopus).
 The workshop will begin with a short introduction to graphic scores.
 After that, we will get used to playing and making graphic scores together through guided exercises.